front-commerce/developers.front-commerce.com/source/docs/reference/troubleshooting.md

     * `DEBUG=axios npm start` will show you where your data is coming from
     * Ensure your cache is up to date
     * Check for the resulting data in your `resolvers` by adding console.logs

+ ## Another issue?

+ Please contact our support or open an issue descripting the encountered problem along with your environment using ` npx envinfo --system --binaries`